dmd-program/dmd-instructional-handbook/project-feedback.md

 ### 1. Technical

 #### Instructions

 1. Were instructions clear and spellchecked?
-2. Are instructions thorough enough? **(Most aren't in the first pass)**
+2. Are instructions thorough enough? **\(Most aren't very detailed on the first pass\)**
 3. Did they include images, diagrams, and relevant templates?
 4. Is text legible and are all images free of distortion/stretching?
 5. Is the document free of copyrighted materials?
 They are required to create materials they have designed but may pull in CC materials as needed.
-A significant portion (90%) of the project must be designed by the student.
+A significant portion \(90%\) of the project must be designed by the student.

-#### Parts Kit
+#### Kit of parts

 1. Did the student create a reconfigurable kit of parts?
 Can it be reconfigured into at least three things?
-2. Did the project rely on readily available or free materials?
+2. Did the project rely on readily available low cost or free materials?
 3. Was it a weapon?
-Ask them to redo the project, this violates project requirements.
+If so, ask them to rework the project concept, this violates project requirements.

 ### 2. Concept

 1. Did the project take an existing idea and add novel elements to it?
 2. Is the project accomplishable without special skills or training?
 3. Does the concept reference initial research and project pitch?
 Are project goals well articulated?